FatehAK/MixChat/README.md

 # MixChat
 MixChat allows teams to communicate effectively through the client-server mechanism with built-in tools for reporting purposes.
 It is coded fully in Java with Swing GUI.
-The Apache POI libraries are for generating reports in MS Excel and Word document formats
+The Apache POI libraries are for generating reports in MS Excel and Word document formats.

 ### Usage
 * Open the server jar file in one device.